Tubbz-alt/mxnet-fid/README.md

 Further insights and an independent evaluation of the FID score can be found in [Are GANs Created Equal?
 A Large-Scale Study](https://arxiv.org/abs/1711.10337).

-**Note that the official implementation most likely gives slightly different scores**, as it uses pretrained weights from Tensorflow 's Inception, not PyTorch's Inception as used here.
+**Note that the official implementation most likely gives slightly different scores**, as it uses pretrained weights from Tensorflow 's Inception, not MXNet's Inception as used here.
 If you report FID scores in your paper, and you want them to be comparable to FID scores reported in other papers, you should use [the official Tensorflow implementation](https://github.com/bioinf-jku/TTUR).
 You can still use this version if you want a quick FID estimate without installing Tensorflow.